 Loading a new image into the program removes all pictures in this section.
 Save your favorite results under new names.

 Attention!
-Use this brush at the final step!
-If you re-run processing or switch between the images in Variations, the changes made with the tool will be lost.
+Use these brushes at the final step!
+If you re-run processing or switch between the images in Variations, the changes made with the tools will be lost.

 In case of some unexpected event (such as a power loss, etc.) the program autosaves the strokes into the coloriage-autosave.strokes file each time when you run processing .